zoetyu/workshop-ws-04-24-chrome-extension/README.md

 # Add Function

 ## Content File
-The ```content.js``` file holds the actual actions of the extension: what the extension does.
-For this extension, we pick a random quote to display along with a picture of Tim so you can place the quote.
+Great!
+But how does our extension know what to do specifically?
+We can tell it by creating a ```content.js``` file that holds the actual actions of the extension.
+For this extension, we are making a quote bot with Tim's photo!
 The content file is specified in ```manifest.json``` so that the browser knows to run the script.

 Add ```content.js``` as a content script in ```manifest.json```: